 The objective of stress testing and sensitivity analysis is to assess the capital adequacy of the Group under adverse financial and underwriting conditions.
-Risk stress tests and sensitivity analysis are run at least annually and help determine the capacity of the Group to absorb the manifestation of key financial risks, such as shocks to investment performance and projected losses arising from specific underwriting risks.
+Risk stress tests and sensitivity analysis are run at least annually and help determine the capacity of the Group to absorb such shocks.